The 6 Best Headsets for Streaming in 2022 Reviewed

 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

-At the end of our research, we had compiled a list of 15 great headsets for streaming.
-Then, we narrowed down our list to the final six products that we wanted to review.
+At the end of our research, we had shortlisted 15 great headsets for streaming.
+Then, we narrowed down our list to the final 6 products that you’ll read about in this review.

-The goal of this guide and review is to find the best headsets for streaming.
-To do that, we first had to understand what streamers wanted.
-After some initial research, we used our findings and went out on the hunt for the best streaming headphones.
+The goal with this review was to find the absolute best headsets for streaming.
+To do that, we first had to understand what streamers and their viewers wanted.
+So, we started with research and analysis of what people were actually looking for.

 As the ability to stream video games is no longer exclusive to PC, we had to make sure that the headsets for streaming we recommend were fully functional with platforms like Xbox and PlayStation.

-This way, regardless of whether you want to stream using your gaming PC or Xbox Series X, you had the complete freedom to do so using one of the headsets that we have recommended.
+This way, regardless of whether you want to stream using your gaming PC or console, you have the complete freedom to do so using one of the headsets that we have recommended.

-Because of that, we made sure to include headsets that were compatible across multiple platforms, wired headsets, and wireless headsets.
-This way, regardless of your preference and needs, you would find a headset that is suitable for you and your needs.
+We made sure to include headsets that were both wired and wireless.
+This way, regardless of your preference and needs, you should find a headset that is suitable for your needs.

 We figured that if you are looking for a streaming headset, then you’d be looking for an all-in-one headset – one that also includes a microphone so you can directly communicate with your viewers.